silvertoad/gitard/README.md

 gitard
 ======

-Simple git snippet

 *.sh snippets for easy coding.
-Put it in your "~/.bash_profile".
+Copy code from gitard_base.sh to your ~/.bash_profile or use:
+    source "/path/to/gitard_base.sh"